Dave-team/Knowledge-base/Communication.md

 - Ask for actions
 - Write to the point of view of the person/people receiving the message

+**Email structure**
+- Answer first: Summarize the answer/key message/recommendation
+- Actions required: List your questions/requests for the reader.
+Remember:
+  - Flag potential roadblocks early so they do not come as a surprise or become too late
+  - Always suggest a solution
+  - Anticipate future problems
+- Next steps: Propose next steps (what, who, when)
+- More info: Include relevant background context for future reference

 ### Email example snippets
 - 'I imagine you’re all over this but wanted to double check'
 - 'They haven’t yet had a response and because we’re looking to move quite quickly in terms of finalising the set up, I wonder if you are able to give the integration team a nudge on our behalf?
 I’ve attached the queries that Joe has for ease of reference – anything you can do would be much appreciated.'
+- 'I'd like to start this process sooner than the week we go live as I've found there are unforeseen challenges with integrations and this data will help our reconciliation process.
+Thank you for the help and let me know the best next steps.'

 ## Other
 - Use STAR approach (Situation, Task, Approach, Result)